Cylinders in canonical del Pezzo fibrations: Degree or lower

-On the other hands, if $n<4$, then we have $n(1) \ge 4$ since $S$ does not satisfy the condition on singularities of (3) in Theorem \ref{main(1-3)}.
-Hence, exchanging the roles of $i=0$ and $i=1$ for above divisor $D$, this argument is exactly the same argument as above. \end{proof} \begin{lem} Let the notation and the assumptions be the same as above.
-If $r=0$, then the following assertions hold: \begin{enumerate} \item The singularity of $x$ is not $A_2$, $A_3$ nor $A_6$-type on $S_{\kc}$.
-Namely, $n=4,5,7$. \item The type of $\wS$ is not $A_5+2A_1$ nor $A_4+2A_1$-type. \item The type of $\wS$ is $(A_7)'$, $A_5$ or $A_4$-type. \end{enumerate} \end{lem} \begin{proof} In (1), since $r=0$, for any singular point $y$ other than $x_0$ on $S_{\kc}$, there exists a singular point $y'$ on $S_{\kc}$ other than $y$ such that $y$ and $y'$ are included in the same $\Gal$-orbit.
-Moreover, since there are at most eight $(-2)$-curves on $\wS _{\kc}$ by Lemma \ref{(-2)-curve}, the singularity of $y$ is either $A_1$, $A_2$ or $A_3$-type on $S_{\kc}$.
-Hence, we see that $n \ge 4$ since $S$ does not satisfy the condition on singularities of (3) in Theorem \ref{main(1-3)}.
+On the other hand, if $n<4$, then we have $n(1) \ge 4$ since $S$ does not satisfy the condition on singularities of (3) in Theorem \ref{main(1-3)}.
+The same argument as above applies with the role of $i=0$ and $i=1$ exchanged. \end{proof} \begin{lem} Let the notation and the assumptions be the same as above.
+If $r=0$, then the following assertions hold: \begin{enumerate} \item $x_0$ is not of type $A_2$, $A_3$ nor $A_6$ on $S_{\kc}$.
+Namely, $n=4,5$ or $7$. \item $\wS$ is not of $A_5+2A_1$ nor $A_4+2A_1$-type. \item $\wS$ is of $(A_7)'$, $A_5$ or $A_4$-type. \end{enumerate} \end{lem} \begin{proof} In (1), since $r=0$, for any singular point $y$ other than $x_0$ on $S_{\kc}$, there exists a singular point $y'$ other than $y$ on $S_{\kc}$ such that $y$ and $y'$ are included in the same $\Gal$-orbit.
+Moreover, since there are at most eight $(-2)$-curves on $\wS _{\kc}$ by Lemma \ref{(-2)-curve}, the singular point $y$ is of type $A_1$, $A_2$ or $A_3$ on $S_{\kc}$.
+Hence, we see that $n \ge 4$ since $S$ does not satisfy the condition of (3) in Theorem \ref{main(1-3)}.